Tes3103/Pi-Maths-Game/README.md

   * if the answer was correct, the pop-up button will confirm the user with a message "you are correct" and when the user clicks the ok button it will  increment the score by one.
   * if the answer was incorrect, the pop-up button  will raise a meaaasage "you are incorrect " and increment the wrong answer score by one

 * when a user want to choose another game using the control button, as epected the desired game function well,  with the same procedure as metioned above

+### Testing User Stories
+1. I would like to paly the game with ease and know what to expect when i press the key,this is achieved as follows,
+  * the user will be aware of the result he score and the correct answer with the pop-up message and the user can easly select the type of game desired to play by clicking the button from the three options.
+2. I would like to know if am correct or not when i play the game, this is achieved as follows,
+ * when the user submits the answer using the submit button, the pop-up alert will confirm if the user answer was correct or incorrect with a message "you are correct" or "you are incorrect, please try"

 ## Deployment
 * The stapes to follow are the following
 1. Login or signup to GitHub